 Teaching American government doesn’t have to be boring or overly complicated.
 Government is an abstract concept, and many students have a difficult time making connections to the concepts.
 The vocabulary is also difficult for upper elementary students.
 Fortunately, there are many ways to make this unit meaningful AND fun for students,.

-My students always enjoy a good simulation, and I find that simulations tie in perfectly to social studies.
-When I teach government, I use a direct democracy and representative democracy simulation to engage my students.
-It’s such a fun way to make a difficult concept concrete and meaningful.
-In this simulation, students on vote on the best way to spend money on a new playground in a direct democracy and then they vote on a student council representative in a representative democracy.
-Students have to decide which representative best reflects their own opinions, and they see that there may not always be a perfect fit.
-The simulation is a part of my American Government Unit.
+Students always enjoy a good simulation, simulations tie in perfectly to social studies.
+When I teach government, I use a direct democracy and representative democracy simulation to engage students.
+It’s a fun way to make a difficult concept concrete and meaningful.
+In this simulation, students determine which new playground equipment should be purchased.

 I love integrating social studies and science units with reading and writing, and it’s a great way to present new content to students.
 I’ve created a Government Close Reading packet that I incorporate this into my social studies lessons, rather than my reading lessons.
 I only focus on one passage a week, so it doesn’t take us too much time to complete.
 Here’s a glimpse at how I use the close reading passages: